data-team-uhn/clindig/README.md

 ## Documentation
 This is where some text will go regarding how to build CARDS in a way where the correct project is built out of this repo.

-These instructions will also describe requirements around a CanDIGv2 instance is running and how one would modify the code to point CARDS at CanDIG
+These instructions will also describe requirements around a CanDIGv2 instance is running and how one would modify the code to point CARDS at CanDIG.
+Alternatively, this may be a description describing the interaction between the two systems

 ## Code/Download